probaxeoxebra/probaMinkoski/Ferramentas/FerramentasIguais.md

 30- Zoom In<br>
 31- Zoom Out<br>
 32- Show/Hide Label<br>
-* The following Tool has no euivalence in Minkowskian spacetime:
+* The following Tool has no equivalence in Minkowskian spacetime:
-* * Regular Polygon
+  * Regular Polygon